mkutz/screenplay-workshop-parabank/README.md

 My name is Michael Kutz, and I'll be your instructor.

-In this course we will look at an existing test suite written in Java™ using the Page Object pattern.
+In this course we will look at an existing test suite written in Java using the Page Object pattern.

 We will analyse what the shortcomings of that well-known pattern are and how screenplay can help us there.